cr1992/FlutterAssetsGenerator/README.md

 You can also define it in your keymaps.

 ## Settings
-You can set your configuration in Preferences -> Tools -> Flutter assets generator , plugin supports auto-detection, default setting is off.
+You can set your configuration in Preferences -> Tools -> Flutter assets generator.

+- Assets path
+- Generated file path
+- Generated class name
+- Auto-detection
+- Named with parent